Free shipping on orders over $75. Applies at checkout!

 Blood Pressure Drugs Can Cause Vitamin Depletion

-Although there are many medications available to control high blood pressure, the one most commonly prescribed is a diuretic.
-This is the go-to choice of many doctors for two reasons.
-They've been prescribing them for decades and diuretics are inexpensive when compared to other blood pressure medications.
+Although there are many medications available to control high blood pressure, the one most commonly prescribed is a diuretic, the go-to choice of many doctors for two reasons.
+They’ve been prescribing them for decades, and diuretics are inexpensive compared to other blood pressure medications.

-Diuretics, sometimes called "water pills" and other blood pressure medications in general often cause you to pee out important life-giving nutrients.
-These nutrients are necessary to make other organs run efficiently, and are needed for most of your body’s essential tasks.
+Diuretics, sometimes called “water pills,” and other blood pressure medications in general, often cause you to pee out essential life-giving nutrients.
+These nutrients make your organs run efficiently and power most of your body’s important tasks.

-Abnormal buildup of fluid in the ankles, feet, and legs is called edema.
-These drugs are used to reduce edema and to ease the shortness of breath that some of you experience as a result of congestion of fluid in your lungs.
+Abnormal fluid buildup in the ankles, feet, and legs is called edema.
+These drugs reduce edema and ease the shortness of breath that some people experience due to lung fluid congestion.

 Side Effects